 Committee members also considered patient populations for whom the benefit-risk profile of Essure is acceptable — or less so.
 It may be that hysteroscopic (using local anesthesia) sterilization is an important option for women who are not good candidates for laparoscopic or general surgery (e.g., obese patients, patients who cannot tolerate general anesthesia) and who are well informed of the potential risks of the device.

-What Can A Patient Do Now?
+What Can A Patient Do Now for safe birth control?

 Perhaps most surprising was the recognition by experts that regardless of data, a frank discussion between the patient and doctor about risks and benefits is crucial.
 “Be sure you have discussed in detail with a physician about the risk potential and alternatives before proceeding,” said Donna D. Baird, PhD, MPH, of the National Institutes of Health.

 We have come a long way from the times in which patients, particularly women, didn’t routinely question doctors.
 Certainly that’s how I grew up — but I’ve had to learn to speak up.
-All patients need to be informed about risks and must be able to initiate a discussion with a doctor about treatment options.
+All patients need to be informed about risks of birth control and must be able to initiate a discussion with a doctor about treatment options.
 This important step of being informed about your treatment and medications could end up saving your life.